sass/sass/doc-src/SASS_REFERENCE.md

     p {
       color: #ff0000; }

-Unlike their CSS counterparts, Sass-based functions allow you to pass named arguments in addition to the more traditional positional argument style.
+#### Keyword Arguments

+Sass functions can also be called using explicit keyword arguments.
-The example above can also be written as:
+The above example can also be written as:

     p {
-      color: hsl($hue: 0, $saturation: 100%, $lightness: 0.5);
+      color: hsl($hue: 0, $saturation: 100%, $lightness: 50%);
     }

-While this is more typing, you might prefer it to add clarity for the readers of the stylesheet.
-Additionally, since a sass function can accept arbitrary named arguments, this allows a ruby function to present a very flexible interface to the stylesheets.
+While this is less concise, it can make the stylesheet easier to read.
+It also allows functions to present more flexible interfaces, providing many arguments without becoming difficult to call.

+Named arguments can be passed in any order, and arguments with default values can be omitted.
+Since the named arguments are variable names, underscores and dashes can be used interchangeably.

-See {Sass::Script::Functions} for a full listing of Sass functions, as well as instructions on defining your own in Ruby.
+See {Sass::Script::Functions} for a full listing of Sass functions and their argument names, as well as instructions on defining your own in Ruby.

 ### Interpolation: `#{}` {#interpolation_}